Editor’s Note: see additional photos assembled by Jacques Bordeleau at the following link: Gordon K. Williams Photos

 Life After Climbing

-In the late 1990’s Gordon started going to Nepal with small groups that were guided by his old friend Pete Patterson and Kim Jacobs.
+In the late 1990s, Gordon started going to Nepal with small groups that were guided by his old friend Pete Patterson and Kim Jacobs.
 Gordon fell in love with Nepal, its people, and especially its mountains.
-He made seven trips to Nepal between 1998 and 2008.
-I was lucky enough to accompany him and a small group of friends on two 16 day treks through some of the most spectacular mountains in the world.
+He made 7 trips to Nepal between 1998-2008.
+I was lucky enough to accompany him and a small group of friends on two 16-day treks through some of the most spectacular mountains in the world.

-Gordon was not doing what we considered mountain climbing, but in 2005 we did steep hiking up to a 17,500’ summit for a spectacular view of nearby Mt.
-Everest.
+Gordon was not doing what we considered mountain climbing but, in 2005, we did steep hiking up to a 17,500-foot summit for a spectacular view of nearby Mount Everest.

 Part of the fun of being around Gordon was his rich imagination.
 His little plastic friend Piglet traveled many places with him and proved fascinating to Gordon’s many female friends.